Betoken/Whitepaper/BetokenWhitepaper.md

 The above definition is not rigorous, since "control" and "ability to make good decisions" are not clearly defined, but it provides a general idea of how an Incentivized Meritocracy should behave.
 To sum it up in one sentence: the best people are in charge, and everyone wants to be in charge.
 The first point is the desired result, and the second point is the means of achieving it.

 Having the people with the most merit in charge is clearly good for an organization as a whole.
-In a hedge fund like Betoken, having the people who are the best at making investments handle the fund's investments means that the ROI of the fund is going to be pretty good.
+In a hedge fund like Betoken, having the people who are the best at making investments handle the fund's investments means that the ROI (Return On Investment) of the fund is going to be of a high standard.

 Incentivized Meritocracies have never been successfully implemented before, since it is near impossible to have a centralized actor that can judge everyone impartially.
 However, newly-invented smart-contract-enabled blockchains such as Ethereum allow us to construct **decentralized** actors that can uphold unbreakable rules, making implementing an actual Incentivized Meritocracy possible.
 Betoken is the first decentralized application that incorporates an implementation of Incentivized Meritocracy.